 Preparation of heart and mind for a walk in nature

 Proper attire is important on these cold mornings but more important is the preparation of heart and mind.
 The heart will draw you forward because it longs for ritual and communion.
 Any routine can take on a magical quality; it’s a little ritual of the heart.
-You can engage your heart and ask what is your heart’s desire?
+You can engage your heart and ask what is your heart’s desire.
 Listen, watch, be present and have fun.

 “I have learned that the point of life’s walk is not where or how far I move my feet but how I am moved in my heart.”

-As I head out the door I feel excitement and anticipate the connection to the life-giving force of mother earth beneath my feet.
+As I head out the door I feel the excitement and anticipate the connection to the life-giving force of mother earth beneath my feet.
 The earth nurtures and supports all life on this planet and we are energized by the electromagnetic power of mother earth and her healing powers.

 Writing to you provides a boost to set intentions and to visualize clearly.
-I am focused and mindful as I begin my walk in nature and consciously acknowledge earth’s energy rising up through my feet, legs, through the root chakra, solar plexus and reaching my heart center.
+I am focused and mindful as I begin my walk in nature and consciously acknowledge earth’s energy rising up through my feet, legs, through the root chakra, solar plexus, and reaching my heart center.

 A few more steps and with another deep breath of cold, fresh air I visualize heavenly energy coming down through my crown chakra.
-It travels through that lazy third eye, past the throat chakra opening any blockage before it mingles with and expands the earth energy awaiting the arrival of divine oneness in my heart center.
+It travels through my lazy third eye, past the throat chakra opening any blockage before it mingles with and expands the earth energy awaiting the arrival of divine oneness in my heart center.

 A couple more steps and I’m grounded.
 I feel the hard earth under my feet, breathe cool air deep into my lungs and know there is magic here in this moment.
 I’m connected to nature.
 I look around and survey the landscape.
 I’m open and receptive to explore and feel what I’m drawn to.